Inferring stochastic low-rank recurrent neural networks from neural data: Details of empirical experiments

 \subsubsection{Training details}

-We used $N$ = 512 units, and rank $R$ = 4.
-We used the causal CNN encoder with zero padding, 3 layers (24, 11, 1), and (64, 64, 4) channels.
-The model is trained for 3000 epochs, each epoch having 3000 trials with a sequence length of 94 time bins (2.35 s), using batch size 64 and $k$ = 64 particles.
+We used $N$ = 512 units, and rank $R$ = 4 for Fig.~\ref{fig:fig4} and Fig.~S\ref{fig:S_hpc11_supp} and rank $R$ = 12 for Fig.~S\ref{fig:S_hpc11_supp_full}.
+We used a causal CNN encoder with zero padding with 3 layers (24, 11, 1), (64, 64, 4) channels, and 3 layers (150, 11, 1), (128, 64, 12) channels, respectively.
+The models were trained for 3000 epochs, each epoch having 3000 trials with a sequence length of 94 time bins (2.35 s) and 219 bins (5.48 s), respectively.
+We used batch sizes of 64 and $k$ = 64 particles.
 The learning rate was decreased exponentially from $10^{-3}$ to $10^{-6}$.
 A single model took approximately 21 hours to finish training on a NVIDIA RTX 2080 TI GPU on a compute cluster.